fredwlau/CitiesConnected/README.md

 # CitiesConnected

+This was an interview question I received from a brokerage firm in New York City

 Compile with "javac Connected.java"

-Run with "java Connected filename startCity endCity
+Run with "java Connected <filename> <start city> <end city>

 Two word cities should be enclosed in quotations on command line like "New York"